WordPress/wp20-book/Content/BB-Chapter-5-WCUS-Philadelphia.md

+# Building Blocks: The Evolution of WordPress
-# Building Blocks Chapter 5: WordCamp US Philadelphia
+## Chapter 5— WordCamp US Philadelphia

 In 2015, the first national WordCamp US took place at the Pennsylvania Convention Center in Philadelphia, Pennsylvania.
 More than 1,800 WordPress users and makers attended.